Yashwanth-S-K/skinqube-data-training/README.md

 # skinqube-data-training
-The algorith to train our dataset to find out the skin diseases like acne mila etc
+The algorithm to train our dataset to find out the skin diseases like acne mila etc